developer-srish/FaceCore/README.md

 FaceCore is built using these amazing open-source projects.

 - Python
-- MediaPipe
+- InsightFace
 - OpenCV
 - ONNX Runtime
-- dlib
 - NumPy
 - Pillow
-- FFmpeg

-Special thanks to the developers and maintainers of these projects.
+Special thanks to the maintainers of these projects for making modern computer vision accessible to everyone.

 ---